coralproject/reef/ROADMAP.md

 Please follow the following steps to align efforts and avoid duplication:

-* If this is your first time here, please read this document in it's entirety before suggesting changes.
+* If this is your first time here, please read this document in its entirety before suggesting changes.
 * If you're interested in keeping up with the nitty gritty of our changing prioritizaiton and product strategy, Watch this document as well as other ROADMAP files in other Coral repos.
 * If you see something here that you __want to implement__...
 	* Check the issues to see if anyone is working on it and if they are, consider joining forces